molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 ##Before you start

 ###Path definitions and commands
-Please note that our software expects full paths, although shorter paths wil also work in most cases.
+Please note that our software expects full paths, although shorter relative paths wil also work in most cases.
 So, if you are on Windows, a full path to a genotype directory would be similar to `c:\path\to\genotype\dir\` and a full path to a file would be `c:\path\to\genotype\directory\file.txt`.
 Linux and Mac OS use different path separators.
 On these systems, these paths would be similar to the following `/path/to/genotype/dir/` and `/path/to/genotype/dir/file.txt`.
 Our main point here is that when pointing to a directory, use a 'trailing slash'

 This manual will combine references to paths with commands that need to be issued for a certain task.
 For example, at some point in this manual we refer to your phenotype data as `traitfile`, which will be printed in a grey box.
 Commands will also be in grey boxes, and can make references to paths defined earlier (to keep the manual readable), as follows: